 Finally, if you are using an anti-acne cream containing benzoyl peroxide and see that it is having absolutely no effect on your acne whatsoever, there’s a chance it could be fungal acne.

 The best way to get fungal acne diagnosed for sure is by seeing a dermatologist.

-The relatively good news is that we all have this sort of fungus on our body.
-The problem only occurs when a suitable environment is provided for the fungus to thrive and develop further.
-For instance, when your body is warm and moist, such as after a workout or during a visit to the beach, you may get this sort of infection which shows up as tiny pimples.
-Funnily enough, if other people around you are physically providing a suitable environment for this kind of fungus, you may get it from them, as well.
-After all, fungus is a type of yeast, which is a substance that spread from person to person.
-This does mean that your fungal acne may not be due to problems you have caused for yourself.
-Nevertheless, you can get rid of it only by changing some of your daily routines and clearing it up for yourself.
+The relatively good news is that we all have this sort of fungus2 on our body and it doesn’t have to cause any skin issues.
+The problem only occurs when a suitable environment is provided for the fungus to thrive and develop further3.
+For instance, when your body is warm and moist, such as after a workout 🚴🏿♀️ 🏋🏻♂️ 🏖️ or during a visit to the beach, you may get this sort of infection, which shows up as tiny pimples.
+If other people around you are physically providing a suitable environment for this kind of fungus, you may get it from them, as well.
+After all, fungi can easily spread from person to person.
+Nevertheless, you can get rid of it by changing some of your daily routines and adding a few products to your treatment regimen.

 The best way to fight fungal acne is to prevent it from forming in the first place, which means making sure your body doesn’t become a suitable environment for growing fungi.
 This means showering quickly after working out and keeping your exercise clothes and equipment clean.
 However, once fungal acne has developed, showering and staying clean won’t be enough to get rid of the infection.
 You will need to kill the Malassezia fungus in order to eliminate fungal acne.